 atmosphere and oceans in the hope that they might eventually return to our recent and familiar, human-friendly temperatures.
 All of this would take an unknown number of centuries or millennia !
 Little thought has been given to how the immense damage we have done to our global ecology and biodiversity might eventually be put right, so that it might someday become capable once again of sustaining human civilisation (we humans, of course, have needed all the other biodiversity around to evolve and sustain us).
 Chief Seattle warned us about how we were messing up these connections, as long ago as 1854 !

-8. So, the fantasy pretence is that, while CO2 levels are somehow being returned (over centuries or millennia) to today's 'normal', some people could survive these catastrophic global problems and conditions which have never before been experienced by humans.
-Incidentally, those 'surviving' people would have to keep themselves very busy by inventing (with their limited resources, in their spare time) a means by which they can extract vast quantities of CO2 from the global atmosphere.
+8. So, the fantasy pretence is that, while CO2 levels are somehow being returned (over centuries or millennia) to 'normal' - followed by all the centuries or millennia that it will take for planet to cool down (if it ever does) - some people might be able to survive these catastrophic global conditions which have never before been experienced by humans.
+While they are busy 'surviving' these people would have to keep themselves very busy by inventing (with their limited resources, in their spare time) a means by which they can extract billions of tons of CO2 from the global atmosphere.
 Nobody else will be around to do this work !
-So, at the moment that is apparently humanity's best hope / plan - otherwise known as complete fantasy !
+So, at the moment that is apparently some fossil fuel advocate's best hope / plan - otherwise known as complete fantasy !
+Our only hope is to stop putting CO2 into the atmosphere now, without delay.

 ...NOW BACK TO REALITY